|Civil Rights Act of 1964 Signed into Law (July)|

 Hoover intensifies his vendetta against King.
 Behind the scenes, FBI officials escalate their smear campaign by leaking more derogatory stories to the media.
 Meanwhile, FBI field agents meet with religious organizations, universities, and government officials to "confidentially" brief them that Dr. King is "associating with Communists" and having extramarital affairs in hotel rooms while on the road for speaking engagements and meetings.

-From their illegal hotel bugs they assemble a composite audio tape which they believe indicates sexual activity.
-They package the tape with an "anonymous" letter supposedly from a Negro man.
+From their illegal hotel bugs they assemble a composite audio sex-tape.
+They package the tape with a phony letter supposedly from an unidentiried Afro-American man.
 The letter threatens King with public exposure unless he commits suicide before accepting the Nobel Prize.
 To conceal its FBI origins, they mail it from Miami on November 21.
 When the package arrives at the SCLC office in Atlanta, staff members are busy preparing for Dr. King's trip to Europe for the Nobel Prize.
 They assume it's just another recording of a King speech, so without reading the letter they toss the package into a pile of low-priority correspondence to be dealt with when someone has time.
 Dr. King doesn't actually hear the tape or read the letter until weeks after returning from Oslo.

 Publicly, Hoover presses his attack.
 In a Chicago speech on November 24, he characterizes the Civil Rights Movement as: "pressure groups that would crush the rights of others under heel."
 And, "They have no compunction in carping, lying, and exaggerating with the fiercest passion, spearheaded at times by Communists and moral degenerates."